ktc-product/bacnet-stack-zephyr/zephyr/samples/profiles/b-ss/README.rst

 ********

-This is a simple application demonstrating configuration of a BACnet B-SS (simple sensor) device profile.
+This is a simple application demonstrating configuration of a BACnet Smart Sensor (B-SS) device profile.

 Requirements
 ************

-* A board with Ethernet support, for instance: mimxrt1064_evk
+* A board with Ethernet support, for instance: nucleo_f429zi

 Building and Running
 ********************